Bounding the mass of ultralight bosonic Dark Matter particles with the motion of the S2 star around Sgr A

 where superscripts $obs$ stand for the observed quantities at the $i\text{-th}$ epoch, while quantities without a superscript refer to our predicted orbits.
 The $\sigma$s are the corresponding observational uncertainties.
 As first done in \cite{deMartino2021}, we introduce a factor $\sqrt{2}$ in the denominators to avoid double-counting data points when considering the last term with the orbital precession (that has partially been derived from the same dataset).

 \textit{Results and Discussions} --- We present the results of our MCMC analysis in Table \ref{tab:posterior}.
 Median values and 68\% confidence level intervals around it are reported for the parameters that result bounded from our analysis.
 In particular, for all the Keplerian orbital parameters and for the reference frame it is possible to derive a confidence interval that is compatible within 1$\sigma$ with previous results on the same dataset \cite{Gillessen2017}.
-On the other hand, we are able to place an upper limit on the boson mass $m_\psi \lesssim 3.22\times 10^{-19}$ eV at 95\% confidence level, which is consistent with both the qualitative bounds derived from the results for the orbital precession reported in the middle panel of Fig. \ref{fig:horizons_precession} and with the putative bounds imposed on $m_\psi$ using a PN fit to mock data in \cite{DellaMonica2022c}.
+On the other hand, we are able to place an upper limit on the boson mass $m_\psi \lesssim 3.22\times 10^{-19}$ eV at 95\% confidence level, which is consistent with both the qualitative bounds derived from the results for the orbital precession reported in the left panel of Fig. \ref{fig:horizons_precession} and with the putative bounds imposed on $m_\psi$ using a PN fit to mock data in \cite{DellaMonica2022c}.
 For this parameter, we additionally report the marginalized likelihood in Fig. \ref{fig:posterior}.
-When combined with previous analyses in several different astrophysical scenarios on the same range of masses \cite{Hlozek2015, Hlozek2018, Davoudiasl2019, Rogers2021}, our result allows us to effectively narrow down the range of allowed boson masses for the wave DM model, as previously shown in \cite{DellaMonica2022c} (we refer to such past work and the references therein for a detailed overview of all previous constraints in literature).
-The resulting allowed mass range at 95\% confidence level results to be $(2.0 \lesssim m_\psi \lesssim 32.2)\times 10^{-20}$ eV.